 At present, the layout of the PANDA STT foresees an array of planar straw double-layers, which are arranged to fit at best the hollow cylindrical area assigned.
 Each double-layer consists of closely packed staggered layers of tubes, glued together on a reference plate with precise positioning.
 In detail, we foresee:

-- 4 axial double-layers for the inner zone; - 4 skewed double-layers for the intermediate zone;
+• 4 axial double-layers for the inner zone;

 Figure 1: A possible layout for the STT.
 Details in the text.